A college degree is one signal.

 It can also be rough if the rotation, camp conditions, pay, and travel terms are not clear.

-Start with FIFO Jobs and Entry-Level FIFO Jobs if this path fits your life.
+Start with FIFO Jobs, Entry-Level FIFO Jobs, FIFO Mining Jobs, and FIFO Jobs Without a Degree if this path fits your life.

 Oil and gas jobs can pay well without a college degree, especially in field, offshore, technical, mechanical, and rotational roles.